adamnpeace/micro-wc-plugin/README.md

 # micro-wc-plugin
-Word and Char count for micro go editor
+Word and Char count plugin for micro go editor